-Neonatal platelet counts normally decrease, sometimes dramatically, for several days following delivery.
+Neonatal platelet counts normally decrease and typically reach a nadir during the first two weeks of life.
 This result may be due in part to the passage of IgG antiplatelet antibody in the breast milk, although breastfeeding is not contraindicated.
 Neonatal thrombocytopenia may lead to delayed postnatal intracranial hemorrhage.
 Notifying pediatrics of any parturient with maternal ITP is important so that neonatal platelet counts can be monitored closely.

 Maternal treatment for ITP